Developer

 <iframe src="https://www.trulience.com/avatar/<your-avatar-id>?token=<your-token>"></iframe>

-Setting encryption to ‘None’ means you can omit the token from the URL.
+If your avatar is public, you can omit the token from the URL.

 Configuring the UI